Nick Park

-He has also received five BAFTA Awards, including the BAFTA for Best Short Animation for A Matter of Loaf and Death, which was also the most watched television programme in the United Kingdom in 2008.
+He has also received seven BAFTA Awards, including the BAFTA for Best Short Animation for A Matter of Loaf and Death, which was believed to be the most-watched television programme in the United Kingdom in 2008.
 His 2000 film Chicken Run is the highest-grossing stop motion animated film.

-For his work in animation, in 2012, Park was among the British cultural icons selected by artist Peter Blake to appear in a new version of Blake's most famous artwork—the Beatles' Sgt.
-Pepper's Lonely Hearts Club Band album cover—to celebrate the British cultural figures of his life.
+In 1985 Park joined Aardman Animations, based in Bristol, and for his work in animation he was among the British cultural icons selected by artist Peter Blake to appear in a 2012 version of Blake's most famous artwork - the Beatles' Sgt.
+Pepper's Lonely Hearts Club Band album cover - to celebrate the British cultural figures of his life.

+Park was appointed a CBE by Queen Elizabeth II in the 1997 Birthday Honours for "services to the animated film industry".

-Early life
+Early life and education

-Nicholas Wulstan Park was born on 6 December 1958 in Preston, Lancashire, to seamstress Mary Cecilia (née Ashton; born 1930) and Roger Wulstan Park (1925–2004), an architectural photographer.
-The middle child of five siblings, he grew up on Penwortham; the family later moved to Walmer Bridge.
+Nicholas Wulstan Park was born on 6 December 1958 in Preston, Lancashire, to seamstress Mary Cecilia (née Ashton; 1930-2020) and Roger Wulstan Park (1925–2004), an architectural photographer.
+The middle child of five siblings, he grew up in Penwortham; the family later moved to Walmer Bridge.
 His sister Janet lives in Longton, Lancashire.
 He attended Cuthbert Mayne High School (now Our Lady's Catholic High School).

-Park grew up with a keen interest in drawing cartoons, and as a 13-year-old made films with the help of his mother and her home film camera and cotton bobbins.
-He also took after his father, an amateur inventor, and would send homemade items like a bottle that squeezed out different coloured wools in to Blue Peter.
+Park grew up with a keen interest in drawing cartoons, and as a 13-year-old, he made films with the help of his mother, her home film camera and cotton bobbins.
+He also took after his father, an amateur inventor, and would submit to Blue Peter homemade items such as a bottle that squeezed out different coloured wools.

 He studied Communication Arts at Sheffield City Polytechnic (now Sheffield Hallam University) and then went to the National Film and Television School, where he started making the first Wallace and Gromit film, A Grand Day Out.